aaronbcj/ml-concepts/one-hot-encoding.md

 ```

 #### Option 2: ONE-HOT Encoding
 One-hot representation is a representation method in which only one element is 1 and the other elements are 0 in the vector.
+And vector length is equal to number of categorical values.
 By setting 1 or 0 for each dimension, it represents “that word or not”.

 Use one bit position to represent one option
 ```